weehan299/PythonDeckBuilder/README.md

 - Frontend: ReactJS

 ## How to use?
 For this version of our app, you have to **use an account** to access our service of creating and managing the decks.
+Also, you will need to install Anki from their website.

 ### Sign up
 1. If you already have an account, please skip this session and go to [Log in](#log-in)